The Arbitration Award Sample Clauses

 The Arbitration Award.
 The arbitration panel is hereby authorized only to decide and issue a damage award in accordance with the limitation of damages provisions of this Agreement and any damage award not in accordance with such provisions shall be unenforceable against any party.
 The arbitration panel shall have no authority to award punitive or consequential damages or any other damages not measured by a party's actual damages.
 Subject to the preceding sentence, the arbitration panel shall have the authority to award any interim or final remedy or relief, including:

 The Arbitration Award.
-The arbitrator(s) shall provide a binding decision with limited findings of fact, basic conclusions of law and a break down of damages to the Parties in support of any award or decision the arbitrator(s) make(s).
+The arbitrator(s) shall provide limited findings of fact, basic conclusions of law and a break down of damages to the Parties in support of any award or decision the arbitrator(s) make(s).
 The prevailing Party, as determined by the arbitrator(s), shall be entitled to all fees and costs associated with the arbitration.
 Costs and fees mean all reasonable pre-award expenses of the arbitration, including any arbitrator fees, administrative fees, out-of-pocket expenses such as copying, court costs, witness fees, and attorneys’ fees.
 The Parties agree to abide by all awards rendered in such proceedings and such awards shall be final and binding on all Parties.
-All awards payable to COORS as a prevailing Party shall be paid in full within thirty (30) days of the date of the award order.
+All awards payable to COORS as a prevailing Party shall be paid in full within thirty (30) calendar days of the date of the award order.

 The Arbitration Award.
 1. The Arbitrator shall issue his/her award within 30 days of the conclusion of the Arbitration hearing, unless otherwise agreed to by the Parties or otherwise specified by law.
 The award shall state the reasons for the award.